|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

-Be able to apply software quality procedures and convince others of their value;
+Apply software quality procedures and convince others of their value.

-Be able to use version and configuration management and convince others of their value;
+Use version and configuration management and convince others of their value.

 Produce the key deliverables in software life cycles.